 Instructions

-• Arrange salad ingredients on a large plate.
+• Arrange salad ingredients on plates.

 • Puree the dressing ingredients in a blender or food processor.
 Taste and add more salt and pepper, if needed.